-Calibration Example 1 Select the output to be calibrated and enable the output of the power supply by sending the commands: "INST:SEL {OUT1 OUT2}" "OUTP ON" 2 Disable the voltage protection function.
-"VOLT:PROT:STAT OFF" 3 Unsecure the power supply with the secure code before calibration.
-"CAL:SEC:STAT OFF, ' '" 4 For voltage calibration, connect a digital voltmeter (DVM) across the power supply's output terminals.
-5 Set the power supply to low-end (MIN) calibration point. Ŭ "CAL:VOLT:LEV MIN" 6 Enter the reading you obtained from the DVM.
-"CAL:VOLT:DATA 0.549" 7 Set the power supply to middle (MID) calibration point.
-"CAL:VOLT:LEV MID" 8 Enter the reading you obtained from the DVM.
-"CAL:VOLT:DATA 11.058" 9 Set the power supply to high (MAX) calibration point.
-"CAL:VOLT:LEV MAX" 10 Enter the reading you obtained from the DVM.
-"CAL:VOLT:DATA 21.566" 11 Set the power supply to overvoltage protection calibration point.
-"CAL:VOLT:PROT" 12 For current calibration, connect an appropriate current monitoring resistor (shunt) across the output terminals and connect the DVM across the shunt resistor.
-13 Repeat steps (5) through (9) by substituting "CURR" for "VOLT" for current calibration.
-For example, "CAL:CURR:LEV MIN" 14 Repeat steps (1) through (13) for the other output calibration.
-15 Record calibration information such as next calibration due date or contact person for future reference.
+Calibration Example 1 Enable the output of the power supply.
+"OUTP ON" 2 2 Disable the voltage protection function.
+"VOLT:PROT:STAT OFF" ę 3 Unsecure the power supply with the secure code before calibration.
+"CAL:SEC:STAT OFF, ' "" 2 4 For voltage calibration, connect a digital voltmeter (DVM) across the power supply's output terminals. Į 5 Set the power supply to low-end (MIN) calibration point.
+"CAL:VOLT:LEV MIN" (5 Enter the reading you obtained from the DVM.
+"CAL: VOLT: DATA 0.549" 7 7 Set the power supply to middle (MID) calibration point.
+"CAL:VOLT:LEV MID" ٤ 8 Enter the reading you obtained from the DVM.
+"CAL:VOLT:DATA 11.058" 9 9 Set the power supply to high (MAX) calibration point.
+"CAL: VOLT: LEV MAX" 10 D Enter the reading you obtained from the DVM.
+"CAL:VOLT:DATA 21.566" 1 Set the power supply to overvoltage protection calibration point.
+"CAL:VOLT:PROT" 12 2 For current calibration, connect an appropriate current monitoring resistor (shunt) across the output terminals and connect the DVM across the shunt resistor.
+1: B Repeat the steps (5) through (9) by substituting "CURR" for "VOLT" for current calibration.
+For example, "CAL:CURR:LEV MIN" 14 4 Record calibration information such as next calibration due date or contact person for future reference.
 The calibration string may contain up to 40 characters.
-"CALibration:STRing ' <string>""</string> Notice: You should wait for the DVM reading to stabilize for accurate calibration.
+"CALibration:STRing ' <string>""</string> Notice that you should wait for the DVM reading to stabilize for accurate calibration.